chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ## Step 3: Download, Install and configure Prometheus progres exporter
 Complete the following procedure to download the Prometheus postgres-exporter binary packages to your EC2 instance.

-* Open a web browser on your local computer and browse to the [Prometheus community progres-exporter release page](https://github.com/prometheus-community/postgres_exporter/releases) .
+* Open a web browser on your local computer and browse to the [Prometheus community postgres-exporter release page](https://github.com/prometheus-community/postgres_exporter/releases) .

 * From the lit, select the Operating system linux and Architectur amd64.